Louis’ Lunch (1895) New Haven, Connecticut

 The White Horse Tavern (1673) Newport, Rhode Island

 The White Horse Tavern is a name most associated with New York and the famous bar there, but the White Horse Tavern in Newport, Rhode Island was established more than 250 years earlier.
-At more than 100 years older than the country in which it resides, the White Horse has always strived to use local ingredients and to keep their menu modern.
+At more than 100 years older than the country in which it resides, the White Horse has always worked to ensure the ingredients on their tables are local, and that their menu is always modern.
 With access to some of the United States best seafood, this colonial tavern will likely be serving dinner for another 350 years.